How to Have Confidence in a Job Interview

 Start Strong: The Two-Minute Personal Pitch

-Answering Behavioral Questions: Lead with Outcomes
+Answering Behavioural Questions: Lead With Outcomes

 The Power of Clarifying Questions